Saint Eusebius of Vercelli, Bishop

 Liturgical Color: White

-A bishop suffers exile and abuse rather than acquiesce to false teaching
+A bishop suffers exile and abuse for his defense of orthodoxy

 Eusebius was chosen bishop of the northern Italian city of Vercelli by popular acclaim in the 340s, even though he was an immigrant from the island of Sardinia.
 Twenty years after Eusebius’ death, the great Saint Ambrose, bishop of the nearby city of Milan, wrote to the Christians of Vercelli during a period of conflict in their diocese.
 Saint Ambrose’s letter survives and is valuable contemporary evidence of the great esteem in which Saint Eusebius was held by an equally great prelate.
 Saint Ambrose calls Eusebius “a great man.”
 Eusebius was great because of his close attachment to his city, to his priests, and to correct theology.

 Regarding attachment to his city, Bishop Eusebius was the first Christian of Vercelli and acted like it.
-He gave impeccable witness of poverty, fasting, and prayer.
-He did not see himself as the leader of only the Christians under his authority, but also of the still numerous pagans in the countryside around Vercelli.
-As one of the first bishops of northern Italy whose name is known to history, Eusebius lived early enough to have established the first, most basic structures of the Church.
+He gave an impeccable witness of poverty, fasting, and prayer.
+He did not see himself as the leader of only the Christians under his authority but also of the still numerous pagans in the countryside around Vercelli.
+As one of the first bishops of Northern Italy whose name is known to history, Eusebius lived early enough to have established the first, most basic structures of the Church.
 He promoted devotion to Mary in local shrines, founded parishes, and ordained and encouraged priests.
-He sought to promote Christian identity as more fundamental than one’s earthly identity.
+He promoted Christian identity as more fundamental than one’s earthly identity.
 Rome will come and go, but the heavenly Jerusalem is forever, and all the baptized are future citizens of that heavenly city.

 Regarding attachment to his priests, Eusebius was innovative.
-He had been deeply influenced by Saint Athanasius’ Life of Saint Anthony, and so emulated that monk’s life of detachment, but in the midst of the city.
+He had been deeply influenced by Saint Athanasius’ Life of Saint Anthony, and so emulated that monk’s life of detachment amidst the hustle and bustle of urban life.
 Eusebius gathered his priests around him in a community of life which observed a monastic rule.
 They prayed, ate, and recreated together.
-They shared the concerns of their people with each other, and made those problems their own, as true pastors do.
+They shared the concerns of their people with each other and made those problems their own, as true pastors do.
 In living this common life, Eusebius and his priests gave a powerful example of Christian solidarity to the city they led.
 They also prefigured the various forms of diocesan community life which would proliferate many centuries later in the Church, most notably in the Oratory of Saint Philip Neri.

-Regarding attachment to correct theology, Eusebius’ life intersected with the intense theological polemics of the fourth century, which were themselves often intertwined with Church and imperial politics.
+Regarding attachment to correct theology, Eusebius’ life intersected with the intense theological polemics of the fourth century, debates which were often intertwined with Church and imperial politics.
 Eusebius accepted, in full, the teachings of the Council of Nicea.
 He defended the Council’s wording that Jesus Christ was “consubstantial with the Father.”
-He was in good company in defending this proposition, but not in powerful company.
-The Roman Emperor was an Arian, and so held to a simplistic, albeit politically expedient, Christology in conflict with Nicene Christianity.
-The Emperor demanded that Eusebius, and other bishops, condemn the great flag-bearer of Nicene orthodoxy, Saint Athanasius.
+He was in good company in defending this proposition—but not in powerful company.
+The Emperor Constantius, the son of Constantine, was an Arian, and so held to a simplistic, albeit politically expedient, Christology in conflict with Nicene Christianity.
+The Emperor demanded that Eusebius and other bishops condemn the great flag-bearer of Nicene orthodoxy, Saint Athanasius.
 Eusebius refused, stating that Athanasius was innocent of any wrongdoing or error.
 For Eusebius, it was more noble to defend the truth than to curry political favor.
-So he was condemned to a long exile in faraway Palestine, and later, Asia Minor.
-He was mistreated, imprisoned, and abused by his Arian captors, including an Arian bishop.
-Theology in the fourth century was played for keeps, a zero-sum game in which whatever one player won, the other lost.
+For his defense of orthodoxy, Eusebius was condemned to a long exile in faraway Palestine, Asia Minor, and Egypt.
+He was mistreated, imprisoned, and abused by his Arian captors, including by an Arian bishop.
+Theology in the fourth century was played for keeps, a zero-sum game in which whatever one player gained, the other lost.

 The political winds shifted in 361 when a new Emperor who cared nothing about Christianity took power.
 Eusebius’ long exile thus ended.
-He returned to his beloved Vercelli and served there another ten years, his quiet and faithful service leaving no documentary trace, a faithful populace his lasting legacy.
+He then traveled throughout the Eastern Mediterranean attempting to repair the theological tears in the garment of the Church, with limited success.
+Upon returning to his beloved Vercelli, Eusebius served another ten years as bishop, his quiet and faithful service leaving no documentary trace, a faithful populace his lasting legacy.